awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-codebuild-reportgroup-s3reportexportconfig.md

 `Packaging`  <a name="cfn-codebuild-reportgroup-s3reportexportconfig-packaging"></a>
  The type of build output artifact to create\.
 Valid values include:
-+  `NONE`: AWS CodeBuild creates the raw data in the output bucket\.
++  `NONE`: CodeBuild creates the raw data in the output bucket\.
 This is the default if packaging is not specified\.
-+  `ZIP`: AWS CodeBuild creates a ZIP file with the raw data in the output bucket\.
++  `ZIP`: CodeBuild creates a ZIP file with the raw data in the output bucket\.
 *Required*: No
 *Type*: String
 *Allowed values*: `NONE | ZIP`